stravo1/vidsync/README.md

 - support for subtitles (for you weebs and k-drama fans)
 - a chatbox to share live reactions
 - voice calls (if chatbox wasn't enough)
-- astronaut illustrations while you wait for your friend to join
+- cute illustrations while you wait for your friend to join

 #### dependencies:
 - svelte: the main compiler
 - vite: the build tool
 - firebase: webRTC signalling server using firestore

-[^1]: you can download a large file when you have wifi and then watch it together on mobile data. no more exhausting daily data limits :) you can now watch an entire movie together using only a few megabytes of data (once you have the video file)
+[^1]: you can download a large file when you have wifi and then watch it together on mobile data on the go. no more exhausting daily data limits :)
 [^2]: playing videos locally means there's no buffering, no streaming issues, no hiccups.